-GENERAL DESCRIPTION
+■ GENERAL DESCRIPTION

-The MBM29F017A is a 16M-bit, 5.0 V-Only Flash memory organized as 2M bytes of 8 bits each.
-The 2M bytes of data is divided into 32 sectors of 64K bytes for flexible erase capability.
-The 8 bit of data will appear on DQ0 to DQ7.
-The MBM29F017A is offered in a 48-pin TSOP package.
-This device is designed to be programmed insystem with the standard system 5.0 V V{CC} supply.
-A 12.0 V V{PP} is not required for program or erase operations.
+The MBM29F033C is a 32M-bit, 5.0 V-Only Flash memory organized as 4M bytes of 8 bits each.
+The 2M bytes of data is divided into 64 sectors of 64K bytes for flexible erase capability.
+The 8 bit of data will appear on DQ $0$ to DQ $7$.
+The MBM29F033C is offered in a 40-pin TSOP package.
+This device is designed to be programmed insystem with the standard system 5.0 V V ${CC}$ supply.
+A 12.0 V V ${PP}$ is not required for program or erase operations.
 The device can also be reprogrammed in standard EPROM programmers.

-The standard MBM29F017A offers access times between 70 ns and 120 ns allowing operation of high-speed microprocessors without wait states.
-To eliminate bus contention the device has separate chip enable ($\overline{\text{CE}}$), write enable ($\overline{\text{WE}}$), and output enable ($\overline{\text{OE}}$) controls.
+The standard MBM29F033C offers access times between 70 ns and 120 ns allowing operation of high-speed microprocessors without wait states.
+To eliminate bus contention the device has separate chip enable (\overline{CE}) , write enable (\overline{WE}) , and output enable (\overline{OE}) controls.

-The MBM29F017A is command set compatible with JEDEC standard single-supply Flash standard.
+The MBM29F033C is command set compatible with JEDEC standard single-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
 Register contents serve as input to an internal state-machine which controls the erase and programming circuitry.
 Write cycles also internally latch addresses and data needed for the programming and erase operations.
 Reading data out of the device is similar to reading from 12.0 V Flash or EPROM devices.

-The MBM29F017A is programmed by executing the program command sequence.
-This will invoke the Embedded Program[TM] Algorithm which is an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
+The MBM29F033C is programmed by executing the program command sequence.
+This will invoke the Embedded ProgramTM Algorithm which is an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
 Each sector can be programmed and verified in less than 0.5 seconds.
 Erase is accomplished by executing the erase command sequence.
-This will invoke the Embedded Erase[TM] Algorithm which is an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
-Each sector can be programmed and verified in less than 0.5 seconds.
-Erase is accomplished by executing the erase command sequence.
-This will invoke the Embedded Erase[TM] Algorithm which is an internal algorithm that automatically preprograms the array if it is not already programmed before executing the erase operation.
+This will invoke the Embedded EraseTM Algorithm which is an internal algorithm that automatically preprograms the array if it is not already programmed before executing the erase operation.
 During erase, the device automatically times the erase pulse widths and verifies proper cell margin.

 This device also features a sector erase architecture.
 The sector erase mode allows for sectors of memory to be erased and reprogrammed without affecting other sectors.
 A sector is typically erased and verified within one second (if already completely preprogrammed).
-The MBM29F017A is erased when shipped from the factory.
+The MBM29F033C is erased when shipped from the factory.

-The MBM29F017A device also features hardware sector group protection.
+The MBM29F033C device also features hardware sector group protection.
 This feature will disable both program and erase operations in any combination of eight sector groups of memory.
-A sector group consists of four adjacent sectors grouped in the following pattern: sectors 0-3, 4-7, 8-11, 12-15, 16-19, 20-23, 24-27, and 28-31.
+A sector group consists of four adjacent sectors grouped in the following pattern: sectors 0-3, 4-7, 8-11, 12-15, 16-19, 20-23, 24-27, 28-31, 32-35, 36-39, 40-43, 44-47, 48-51, 52-55, 56-59, and 60-63.